Carol Aneshensel

-Carol Aneshensel (born 1947) is an American sociologist.
-She specializes in the sociology of mental health, focusing especially on how social inequalities lead to corresponding disparities in mental health.
-She is currently professor and vice chair for the Department of Community Health Sciences in the School of Public Health at University of California, Los Angeles (UCLA).
+Carol Aneshensel (1947-June 14, 2019) was an American sociologist.
+She specialized in the sociology of mental health, focusing especially on how social inequalities lead to corresponding disparities in mental health.
+She was professor and vice chair for the Department of Community Health Sciences in the School of Public Health at University of California, Los Angeles (UCLA), before becoming professor emeritus.

 Education

-Aneshensel received her B.S. in Industrial and Labor Relations and an M.A. and a Ph.D. in Sociology at Cornell University.
+Aneshensel received her B.S. in Industrial and Labor Relations and an M.A. and a Ph.D. in sociology at Cornell University.

 Work

-Aneshensel specializes in mental health and medical sociology.
-Her research investigates connections between how society is organized and how that relates to mental health of its citizens, specifically focusing on the way that social inequalities around gender, socioeconomic status, race/ethnicity, and age lead to differences in mental health along those differentiators.
-She has worked with large survey samples and utilizes complex statistical analysis of data spanning multiple life stages of subjects.
+Aneshensel specialized in mental health and medical sociology.
+Her research investigated connections between how society is organized and how that relates to mental health of its citizens, specifically focusing on the way that social inequalities around gender, socioeconomic status, race/ethnicity, and age lead to differences in mental health along those differentiators.
+She worked with large survey samples and utilizes complex statistical analysis of data spanning multiple life stages of subjects.